OpenC2SIM/C2SIMArtifacts/Utilities/TransformationCode/Readme.txt

-This is no release for publication.
-It is only intended as a basis for discussion within NATO MSG-193.
+This code is intended as proof of concept.
+A jar exists under target.